Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

 Proper Etiquette

 A note of proper etiquette.
-You may run across transsexual/trangendered people in society and your first thought is, " Why is that
+You may run across transsexual/trangendered people in society and your first thought is, " Why is that guy

-our church.
-We don't need insults too.
-As we transition, you will find our appearance will get better and better, so be patient with
+don't need insults too.
+As we transition, you will find our appearance will get better and better, so be patient with us, we didn't have

-us, we didn't have the benefit of making this change at puberty when our friends could help us.
-We have to go from 12 to 30 in a
+the benefit of making this change at puberty when our friends could help us.
+Some times we have to go it alone and its tough.

 Please always address us as the clothing we wear not the physical sex of our body.
-If a guy in a dress comes up to you, please
+If a guy in a dress comes up to you, please call

-will politely correct you.
 Thank you for your kindness.

 Resources